ASEC2024 Agenda

 14:00 - 19:00

-ASEC2024 Pre-Registration
+ASEC2024 Pre-Registration (Abay Ballroom, Ground Floor)

 Participants may complete registration by collecting their delegate pack & event access pass (business card required).
 Sponsors are asked to setup their exhibition booths from 4pm onwards.
 The ASEC registration desk will remain open all afternoon for those attending the site visit and workshop etc.